 The asses and the Manger

-Gamma and Delta Cancri are named Asellus Borealis and Asellus Australis, Latin names meaning the ‘northern ass’ and ‘southern ass’, and they have their own legend.
+Gamma and Delta Cancri were known to the Greeks as Ὄνοι (Onoi), the asses; we know them by their Latin names, Asellus Borealis and Asellus Australis, the northern ass and southern ass, and they have their own legend.
 According to Eratosthenes, during the battle between the gods and the Giants that followed the overthrow of the Titans, the gods Dionysus, Hephaestus and some companions came riding on donkeys to join the fray.
 The Giants had never heard the braying of donkeys before and took flight at the noise, thinking that some dreadful monster was about to be unleashed upon them.
 Dionysus put the asses in the sky, either side of the cluster of stars which the Greeks called Phatne (Φάτνη), the Manger, from which the asses seem to be feeding.
 Ptolemy described Phatne as ‘the nebulous mass in the chest’.
 Astronomers now know this star cluster by its Latin name Praesepe, but it is popularly termed the Beehive ( praesepe can mean both ‘manger’ and ‘hive’).